Breaking News | Police Arrest Man With Human Head, Hand In Kwara

 The police boss said he has directed the homicide section of the State Criminal Investigation Department (SCID) to thoroughly investigate the case and arrest anybody connected to the heinous crime.

-He added that the suspect had took a team of investigators to where the body was dumped for purposes of recovery.
+He added that the suspect had taken a team of investigators to where the body was dumped for purposes of recovery.

 Comments